MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 	return true;
 }
 ```

-*Finally, we can enable AMD SVM extensions for this core*
+*Finally, we can enable AMD SVM for this core*
 ```
 enum MSR : UINT64
 {